 Charged with a crime?
 Call us for help …

-If you have been arrested for a crime, call our Las Vegas criminal defense lawyers to talk for free.
+If you have been arrested for a crime, call our Las Vegas criminal defense lawyers to talk.
 We may be able to get your charge dismissed or win at trial so you never face sentencing at all.